aptech/docs/docs/plotsetyticlabel.rst

     struct plotControl myPlot;
     myPlot = plotGetDefaults("xy");

-    // Use the left Y-axis for the first line
+    // Use the left y-axis for the first line
-    // and the right Y-axis for the second line plotSetWhichYAxis(&myPlot, "left" $| "right");
+    // and the right y-axis for the second line plotSetWhichYAxis(&myPlot, "left" $| "right");

     /*
     ** Set the format for the tick labels
-    ** of each Y-axis
+    ** of each y-axis
     **
     ** "%d°" - Print the numbers as integers, followed by **             the degree symbol (° is HTML).